Did you know that people retain 65% of the information they see, but only 10% of the information they hear?

 Check out this infographic by Backlinko to help guide you while you're optimizing your infographic(s) for search engines:

 2. Find websites and blogs that share similar infographics.

 For example, if I had just published an infographic on email marketing, I would go to Google at type in: "Email marketing infographic."
 What you're looking for are websites and blogs that have published similar infographics made by other people.

-After you've got a decent list of websites who you think will be willing to share your infographic, it's time for some email outreach.
-First, start by identifying the authors from each of the websites who published similar infographics.
+After you've got a decent list of websites that you think will be willing to share your infographic, it's time for some email outreach.
+First, start by identifying the authors from each of the websites that published similar infographics.
 You can usually find the author's name in the article's byline:

-If you want to learn how the pros do email outreach, check out this article my friend Emil Shour did with Brian Dean at Backlinko.
+If you want to learn how the pros do email outreach, check out this article from Brian Dean at Backlinko.
 Part of that case study highlights the "Pre-Outreach" and "Content Roadshow" strategies he used to generate buzz for his content.

 For example, check out Emil's 2-step approach to email outreach.
 Instead of doing what most people do and asking for a backlink or share right away (1-step approach) here's what he did:

 And because he wasn't being pushy, he gets responses like this from people asking to send his content over (2-step approach):